Know Your Limits: The CFTC Adopts Position Limits for Derivatives Related to Energy, Agriculture, and Metals Products

 The nine legacy contracts are subject to two types of position limits: (1) a position limit that applies in the spot month only and (2) a position limit that applies in any single non-spot month as well as all months combined.
 Both types of position limits have been updated by the Final Rule.
 Significantly, the new spot month position limit is higher than or equal to current federal and exchange-set spot month position limits.
 The new single non-spot month and all-months-combined position limits are also higher than or equal to the respective current federal and exchange-set limits.

 Although the 16 new non-legacy contracts will be subject to federal position limits for the first time under the Final Rule, these non-legacy contracts are, currently, already subject to exchange-set limits.
-Notably, the new federal position limits for the 16 non-legacy contracts are higher than or equal to current exchange-set limits, with the exception of NYMEX Palladium (PA).
+Notably, the new federal position limits for the 16 non-legacy contracts are also higher than or equal to current exchange-set limits.
 See the New Position Limits table below for a complete list of all the new federal position limits.

 The CFTC also adopted federal position limits on cash-settled futures and options on futures that are directly or indirectly linked to physically settled contracts in order to further the statutory objective in Section 4a(a)(3)(B)(iv) of the CEA—the deterrence and prevention of market manipulation.7 In taking this step, the CFTC stated that, in the absence of position limits, an entity with positions in both the physically delivered and cash-settled contracts may have an increased ability and an increased incentive to manipulate one of these contracts to benefit positions in the other contract.